Managing businesses on behalf of investors

 By delivering projects of a high standard, Centerra was able to attract international financial and commercial partners, and ultimately international buyers for the companies it managed in Romania.
 Coresi Brasov is a prime example of the high-value, complex projects Centerra was able to deliver due to its capabilities and access to Western capital and expertise.

 Centerra had to adapt as the financial crisis hit Romania hard.
 Its organisation had to change and restructure as it maintained the highest standards of quality and integrity it embodied from the start.

 The companies managed by Centerra corresponded to four distinct opportunities

-Centerra identified several high-growth asset purchase opportunities in Romania.
-With access to management skills, development expertise and financial capabilities that were scarce in Romania, Centerra was able to capitalise on these opportunities.
+Centerra identified several high-potential asset purchase opportunities in Romania.
+Between 2006 and 2012, bringing management skills, development expertise and financial capabilities that were scarce in Romania at the time, Centerra was able to uniquely capitalise on these opportunities.
 It formed a bespoke company structure for the acquisition of each asset, which was funded by dedicated investors.
 Centerra acquired these assets across four platforms, attracting international institutional investors and family offices who invested over €120 million in aggregate in these companies.
 Centerra principals personally invested alongside these investors, ensuring a full alignment of interests in the equity of the managed businesses.

 The nature of the value creation was different for each one of the four platforms Centerra managed: